Find It Fast Panel

 The PA FosterED program was created by Act 16 of 2019 and amended by Act 49 of 2019.
 The program mandates that postsecondary institutions in the Commonwealth of Pennsylvania waive tuition and mandatory fees for youth or are or were in foster care.
 The PA FosterED program provides a waiver for tuition and mandatory fees charged by most postsecondary education institutions located in the Commonwealth of Pennsylvania for youth who are or were in foster care.
 Tuition and mandatory fees do not include room and board charges, books, supplies, parking, or any other indirect charges.

-Please note this waiver only applies to charges that remain after all other gift aid such as federal, state, and other scholarships or grants have been applied.
+This waiver covers charges that remain after other gift aid (federal, state, and other scholarships or grants) is applied to the eligible student's account.

 Eligibility Requirements: